Books with Characters in Their 20s

 Every woman Justin goes on a date with seems to find their soulmate right after breaking up with him.
 It’s his curse, and now, thanks to a Reddit thread, EVERYONE knows.

 However, his viral embarrassment may have a silver lining.
-Emma has the same problem and has sent him a message.
+Twenty-eight-year-old Emma has the same problem and has sent him a message.
 The solution is obvious.
 They’ll date each other, break up, and then destiny will bring them each their own soulmates.

 Traveling nurse Emma finds a job in Minnesota and rents a cute cottage on Lake Minnetonka for her summer fling with Justin.
 But when Emma’s toxic mother shows up and Justin has to assume guardianship of his three siblings, they’re suddenly navigating a lot more than they expected.
 Will these challenges quickly rip them apart, or does fate have other plans?